The video link is at the bottom of the page.

 Are all the church fathers mistaken?
 Present-day Futurists still hold that we live in the last days now.
 However, the Word of God is quite clear!

-The prophecy by Jesus is correct; the last days were fulfilled within one generation.
+The prophecy by Jesus is accurate; the last days were fulfilled within a single generation.

 Heaven and earth will pass away, but My words will by no means pass away.